 I found that the deeper pan than my usual air fryer meant it was great for cooking jacket potatoes in.
 Depending on the size of the potatoes they take around 45-60 minutes and need turning a few times.

-I was very impressed with how they came out oven crispy and obviously using less power I am sure than putting a full oven on if that is all you are cooking.
+I was very impressed with how they came out oven-crispy and obviously using less power I am sure than a conventional oven.

 My overall thoughts